 There are several reasons your dog’s pee may smell like burnt rubber, including:

-Dehydration: when your dog doesn’t have enough water every day, it can cause his urine to have a very strong, unpleasant smell.
-Dehydration may cause a higher concentration of waste products to build up in the urine, which causes a strong odor.
+Dehydration: when your dog doesn’t have enough water, it can cause his urine to have a very strong, unpleasant smell.
+Dehydration causes urine to become much more concentrated than normal which gives it a strong odor.

 UTI: a UTI (urinary tract infection) may also cause a dog’s urine to smell bad.
-UTIs are caused by fungal or bacterial infections in the dog’s urinary tract.
+UTIs are caused by bacterial infections in the dog’s urinary tract.

 Diet: your dog’s diet may cause his urine to have a strong smell.
 This can happen if your fur baby is eating a lot of fish, asparagus, or other veggies.